ejp-rd-vp/vp-api-specs/README.md

 The request and response conforms to the [Beacon Reference Framework](https://github.com/ga4gh-beacon/beacon-v2).
 This Specification defines two types of endpoints - **[The Query Endpoints](#query-endpoints)** and **[The Informational Endpoints](#info-endpoints)**.

-Informational Endpoints are simple GET requests without needing a request body, and respond with information relavant to this Beacon Specification.
+[Informational Endpoints](#info-endpoints) are simple GET requests without needing a request body, and respond with information relavant to this Beacon Specification.
 These are: /info, /configuration, /entry_types, /filtering_terms and /map.
 A special /service-info endpoint (also a GET request), responds with metadata relevant to this Beacon using the [GA4GH ServiceInfo format](https://github.com/ga4gh-discovery/ga4gh-service-info/).

+[Query Endpoints](#query-endpoints) require the requester to provide a JSON body and send request using the POST method.

 <hr>

 <h2 id="query-endpoints"> Query Endpoints </h2>

-This specification defines POST endpoints (aka Query Endpoints) to request information about resources.
-Each endpoint makes use of the [Filters](http://docs.genomebeacons.org/filters/) capability of Beacon API, and the following filters are to be used to query resources in EJP:
+This specification defines POST endpoints to request information about resources.
+Each endpoint makes use of the [Filters](http://docs.genomebeacons.org/filters/) capability of the Beacon API.

-<h3 id="individuals"> Filters in /individuals endpoint</h3>
+<h3 id="individuals"> Individuals endpoint</h3>

+> Method : POST

 [/individuals](https://github.com/ejp-rd-vp/vp-api-specs/blob/main/individuals_api_v0.2.yml) endpoint returns the **__count of individuals__** from a RD resource.
 Filters are provided as a part of the body while using a POST request to query resources.

-> Method : POST
+<h4 id="individuals-filters"> List of filters and permitted values for the individuals endpoint </h4>

+> **Note**: Elements within arrays in **value** fields are treated as **ORs**

 <table>
 <thead>